aaandrades/Convolutional-Neural-Network-Darknet/README.md

-## Realtime object detector with Deep Learning
+### Realtime object detector with Deep Learning

-The installation of the Darknet network is usually complex and entails several excesses if it is not carried out in the correct way in a complex or well structured development environment it will not work correctly (or will not even work).
+The installation of the Darknet network is usually complex and entails several problems if it is not carried out in the correct way in a complex or well structured development environment it will not work correctly (or will not even work).
 Initially it was developed for Linux, therefore its adaptation may vary with respect to the distribution of the operating system.

 Below I present several learning paths which I suggest be evaluated.
 Personally, I carried out the tests with all of them, but the most successful is the first option, as it is native in Windows, as well as the fact that its frameworks are also of "original" distribution.
 It is essential to follow the order in which each step is carried out.